zkzoomer/bq-core/docs/README.md

 Users can define their own on-chain exams where they evaluate some kind of knowledge.
 Anyone can come in an attempt to solve this test: if they do so, they prove that they have the necessary knowledge.
 We call the creator of the test the _credential issuer_, while _solvers_ are the ones gaining the credentials.

 Exams and credentials both work as non-transferable ERC721 tokens.
-Exams, called Block Qualified Tests (BQT) are always linked to the _credential issuer_.
-Credentials, called Block Qualified Credentials (BQC) are always linked to one _solver_.
+Exams, called Block Qualified Tests (BQT), are always linked to the _credential issuer_.
+Credentials, called Block Qualified Credentials (BQC), are always linked to one _solver_.

 ## Deployed Versions